mrtztg/k8s-notes/README.md

   - Based on PVC, k8s looks between all available PVs to find the maching properties (like Sufficient Capacity, Access Modes, Volume Modes, Storage Class, so on).
     - If we know that there are several mathcing PVs with our PVC, we can filter using `selector` in PVC
   - k8s bind the PVC to the chosen PVC
 - There is **One to One** relationship between PV and PVC.
 PV can be use by only one PVC at a time, even if there is available capacity in PV.
+  - In other words, if capacity of claim was 50Mi and PV's capacity was 100Mi, the claim's capacity will be 100Mi if it claims the PV successfully.
 - If there are no available mathing PV, then PVC will stay in Pending state until a proper PV made available.
 - Definition of PVC:
   ```yaml